viviandotdev/ObsidianVault/+ Encounters/Projects/My UI Library.md

 have a tiered system like the makeitaniatmed.dev where you increase the price based on how many components. you have

+Create a newsletter
+In the new letter you can give them the code this week If they want to buy the whole repo then pay in tiers

 create a newsletter everyweek sending out your components for only that week, if that want the whole library they subscribe